Keyfactor/iis-orchestrator/README.md

 *	WinRM needs to be properly set up between the server hosting the UO and the target server.
 This means that a WinRM client running on the UO server when running in the context of the UO service account needs to be able to create a session on the target server using the configured credentials of the target server and any PowerShell commands running on the remote session need to have appropriate permissions.

-*	Even though a given account may be in the administrators group or have administrative privledges on the target system and may be able to execute certificate and binding operations when running locally, the same account may not work when being used via WinRM.
+*	Even though a given account may be in the administrators group or have administrative privileges on the target system and may be able to execute certificate and binding operations when running locally, the same account may not work when being used via WinRM.
 User Account Control (UAC) can get in the way and filter out administrative privledges.
 UAC / WinRM configuration has a LocalAccountTokenFilterPolicy setting that can be adjusted to not filter out administrative privledges for remote users, but enabling this may have other security ramifications.

 *	The following list may not be exhaustive, but in general the account (when running under a remote WinRM session) needs permissions to:
     -	Instantiate and open a .NET X509Certificates.X509Store object for the target certificate store and be able to read and write both the certificates and related private keys.
 Note that ACL permissions on the stores and private keys are separate.